How to Apply

 Three letters of recommendation from faculty who have taught your courses are required.
 All recommendations should be in the form of a letter written on official letterhead with a signature.
 To electronically request recommendations, you must list your recommenders and their contact information with your admission application through the Discover Drexel portal.
 You must follow up with your recommenders to ensure they received your recommendation request — they may need to check their junk mail folder.
 Additionally, it is your responsibility to confirm that your recommenders will submit their letters by your application deadline and follow up with the recommenders who have not completed their recommendations.

 Back to Top

 Tuition information for the Pathologists' Assistant (PathA) program is available on the Drexel Central website.

 Financial aid is available from many sources, such as the federal government and private organizations, or from the University itself.
-Financial aid may be in the form of loans, grants, scholarships or part-time employment.
-For information regarding financing your education, please visit Drexel Central.
+Financial aid may be in the form of loans, grants, or scholarships.
+For information regarding financing your education, please visit the Drexel Central website.

 Apply to the Pathologists' Assistant program